Pitasi/univrs/articles/rust-server-components.md

     pos=right
     msg="
 `Markup` is a `String`, but it's also a way to express *a string that contains HTML*.
-By default maud will escape strings contents.
+By default Maud will escape strings contents.
 Returning `Markup` directly is easier for nesting Maud components.
     ">
 </dialog>